udexon/PhosCloudless/FSR2_Benefits.md

 - [ Live Editing An App & Service ](https://github.com/udexon/PhosCloudless/blob/master/YAHUDI_PSN_FSR2.md#a-new-class-struggle-live-editing-an-app--service)

+4. Obstacle is ...

-- Use learners as developers, one word at a time, Earn Money as You Learn.
+Use learners as developers, one word at a time, Earn Money as You Learn.
 ID-less system.
+PhosPay as incentive to learn and develop at the same time.

 __Lower Barriers__